-The use of sound amplification devices in buildings, on the campus, or on any site of the University, whether owned by the University or under its control, is not allowed unless a permit for the use is obtained.
+The use of sound amplification devices in buildings, on the campus, or on any site of the University, whether or not the device is owned by the University or under its control, is not allowed unless a permit for the use is obtained or there is an exception provided under this policy.
 This policy applies to all University of Missouri employees, students, University affiliates, contractors, and visitors.

 This policy complies with and implements Collected Rules and Regulations (CRR) 110.040.

-Expanded definitions and other information for this policy are available under Resources below.
+Expanded definitions and other information for this policy are available under the Resources section below.

 “Sound amplification device” is defined as any electrically operated or non-electric assisted device for the amplification of sound.
 This includes but is not limited to:

 - Public address systems, powered speakers, and music or voice amplifiers;

 - Bull horns;

 Sound Amplification Devices Prohibited Without Permit, Excepts